-Antonello da Messina is one of the most important painter in the Renaissance especially for its important and revolutionary contribution to the technique of painting.
+Antonello da Messina is one of the most important painter of the Renaissance and he greatly contributed to the revolution in the technique of painting.
 Due to his contacts with Flemish artists, he introduced oil pigments in Italy.
 In Rome, he met Piero della Francesca who influenced his ideas regarding the volume, the perspective and the use of the light.

 So we are proud to display one his masterpiece in the Bellomo’s collection in Siracusa: “The Annunciation“.